fauteux

 About

-The first focuses on self-employment in relation to work injury and return to work.
-University of Waterloo doctoral student, Tauhid Khan, has completed a critical narrative review on how self-employed workers navigate, experience, or manage their injuries and illness.
-Next, his doctoral thesis will be a qualitative investigation of self-employment, work injury/illness and RTW.
+The first project focused on self-employment in relation to work injury and return to work.
+University of Waterloo doctoral student, Tauhid Khan, completed and published a critical narrative review on how self-employed workers navigate, experience, or manage their injuries and illness.
+His doctoral thesis, completed in 2022, was a qualitative investigation of self-employment, work injury/illness and RTW in Ontario.

-A second stream focuses on understanding how precariously employed workers and their employers approach return to work and how well our current laws and policies support this process.
-Sue Sherifali (PhD student, University of Waterloo) is conducting in-depth interviews with employers and workers to inform law and policy reform.
+A second project focused on understanding how precariously employed workers and their employers approach return to work and how well our current laws and policies support this process.
+In-depth interviews were conducted with employers and workers in Ontario to inform law and policy reform.